patrickbwarren/qgis3-survex-import/README.md

 +towgs84=577.326,90.129,463.919,5.137,1.474,5.297,2.4232 +units=m +no_defs
 ```
 (again this should be all on one line).
 This is derived from the proj4 string for
 [EPSG:31255](https://spatialreference.org/ref/epsg/mgi-austria-gk-central/)
 by changing the `+y_0` entry.
-With a custom CRS created using the above proj4 string, reduced cave data in the
+With a custom CRS created using the above proj4 string, cave data in the
 truncated GK Central Austria SRS can be imported without having to
 introduce `*cs` commands in .svx files.